Ada-Developers-Academy/core-pses/10/graph-components.md

 - What type of data will be stored in the graph?
 - Is the graph guaranteed to have a valid input?
 - Is the graph guaranteed to have data?
-Is it guaranteed the graph will not be empty?
+Can the graph be empty?

 ##### !end-explanation